Skip to main content

 How do I convert Millipascal-seconds to Centipoise?

-A metric dynamic-viscosity unit equal to 0.
+A metric dynamic-viscosity unit equal to exactly 0.
 To convert Millipascal-seconds to Centipoise, multiply by 1.
 For example, 25 mPa·s equals 25 cP.

 How many Centipoise are in 1 Millipascal-second?